openmeeg/openmeeg/data/README.rst

 - HeadNNbX is HeadX, where in the inner sphere were added two little spheres of radius 0.3 with center at (0., +/-0.4, 0.): spherenorth & spheresouth. ( with X={1,2,3})

+- Head0 and HeadNNa0 are test case for regression purpose.

 ================================
 = Writting geom and cond files =